Mantle-OS/josephs-odd-builder/docs/ai.md

    * Full backpropagation requires storing the entire activation graph.
    * Time-symmetric, backward-in-time error signals that biology *doesn’t* use.
-   * Physics does not run reverse-time gradient descent every time something falls.
+   * Physics does not run reverse-time gradient descent every time something fails.

 So the question became: